API reference

 Effort.apply_AP_checkMethod

-Calculates the observed power spectrum multipole moments (monopole, quadrupole, hexadecapole) on a given observed wavenumber grid k_output, from arrays of true multipole moments provided on an input wavenumber grid k_input, using numerical integration.
+Calculates the observed power spectrum multipole moments (monopole, quadrupole, hexadecapole) on a given observed wavenumber grid k_output, from vectors of true multipole moments provided on an input wavenumber grid k_input, using numerical integration.

 This is a check version, intended for verifying results from faster methods.
 It is significantly slower due to the use of numerical integration over the angle μ.